KarthikL1729/Y86-64-processor-in-Verilog/Final_report.md

 ## Stage 4: Memory

 The portion of instructions that require the altering of or reading from data memory is done in this stage.
 It is here that we interact with the actual memory of the device with read and write operations.
-The `fwd` variables are essentially the same as outputs of the stage, except they are sent without any alteration as a forwarded value to other stages.
+The `fwd` variables are essentially the same as outputs of the stage, except they are sent without any alteration as a forwarded value to other stages, notably to the decode stage.

 ### Inputs